GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Thoroughly testing a program is impossible (requires unbounded number of test cases); so try to choose test cases that will expose all errors.
-That’s very difficult, especially since we do not know what all the errors are, and if we did, we would not need the test cases!
+> ### The class of problems that are computable by a digital computer apparently includes every problem that is computable by any kind of device.
 >
-> ~ *Daniel T. Barry*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts